 If you’d like to broadcast the PSA on television, please contact the IGBC.

+Make sure to read the directions on your bear spray.
 Though you should have the spray in your hand when you first see a bear, be ready to use it only if the bear approaches closer than 50 ft.
 (15 m).
-Remember the canister may contain as little as six seconds’ worth of spray, and you may need to spray the bear twice or more.
-Follow these guidelines:
+You may need to spray the bear twice or more.
+Follow these steps:

 - Stand your ground.
 Running away may trigger the bear’s instinct to chase.